shiera/minesweeper/README.md

 ===========

 minesweeper schoolproject

-load the zip file under releases to run. start the game  whit minesweeper1.0.sh/minesweeper1.0.bat
+Download the latest zip from the releases folder and extract it.
+Start the game with minesweeper1.0.bat on Windows, or minesweeper1.0.sh on Linux.